VIBES LEARNING ACADEMY

 Sign up and we will contact you to arrange a consultation to see if we are a right fit for your child.

 The two most common strategies used to differentiate the curriculum for gifted students are acceleration and enrichment.
 Acceleration refers to speeding up the pace of instruction to match the child's ability.
-For example, fourth-grade gifted students may be taught fifth-grade mathematics skills.
+For example, fourth-grade gifted students may be taught fifth-grade mathematics skills/content.

 Enrichment refers to introducing new or more complex ideas or activities.
 For example, gifted students studying science concepts may work on developing their own inventions.